 We hope to live by these values to the very best of our abilities and we hope our students will try to do the same.
 If you have questions or concerns about any of the above, feel free to talk to us and share your thoughts!
 We are always evolving and learning and love to hear feedback and discuss these important issues.

-Credit: These values are drawn from the values established by the new steering committee of NARIX in Fall 2018.
-SweetZephyr is a steering committee member and helped collaborate on generating these.
-They are borrowed and adapted for HK with permission from the committee.
+Credit: These values are significantly adapted from the values established by the new steering committee of NARIX in Fall 2018.
+SweetZephyr served as a steering committee member and collaborated on generating these.
+They are adapted for HK with permission from the committee.